Get a free, no obligation personal loan quote with rates as low as 9.99%

 Also, keep in mind that the interest on the deferred loan payments will still accrue, so you could wind up paying slightly more in interest over the life of the loan.

 There are other costs associated with owning a vehicle besides loan payments, one of which is car insurance.
 It’s mandatory to have an active auto insurance policy in effect when you take your car out on Canadian roadways, but that doesn’t mean you have to spend more than necessary.
-There are plenty of ways to reduce the cost of your car insurance policy to help save money without making any changes to your financing, such as the following:

-• Comparison shop for the lowest rates.
+• Comparison Shop For The Lowest Rates.
 Before you buy a car insurance policy, shop around with different insurers to find the lowest rate for the coverage you need.

-• Ask about discounts.
+• Ask About Discounts.
 Insurance providers offer discounts to clients that fall under several categories, such as students, experienced drivers, drivers with a clean driving record, and those who bundle policies.

-• Increase your deductible.
+• Increase Your Deductible.
 Generally speaking, a higher deductible means lower premiums.
 You can save a few hundred dollars or more each year in premiums if you opt for a higher deductible, which hopefully will never have to be activated.

-• Reduce your coverage.
+• Reduce Your Coverage.
 Some insurance policies come with all the bells and whistles, but do you really need them all?
 If not, consider removing unnecessary types of coverage, which can be a great way to lower your premiums.

-• Drive less.
+• Drive Less.
 Insurance providers consider how much mileage you put on your car every year when calculating your premiums.
 If it’s feasible for you, consider leaving your car at home as much as possible to help keep your premiums to a minimum.

-• Buy a car that’s cheaper to cover.
+• Buy A Car That’s Cheaper To Cover.
 Some cars are more expensive to cover than others.
 Before buying a new car, consider how much it will cost to take out an insurance policy on it first.

-• Improve your credit score.
+• Improve Your Credit Score.
 Insurance companies look at credit scores to determine the likelihood that clients will file insurance claims.
 Having a strong credit score can result in a lower price for a policy.

 The money saved on your insurance policy by adopting any one of the above-mentioned measures can help to offset the cost of your car loan payments.